 Uber and its likes are disrupting the public transportation industry.

 Cinema is more real than it has ever been.
-Comic book heroes are now brought to life realer than ever through Movies and TV.
-Reading isn’t done just on paper anymore, those funny looking slabs we saw on Star Trek are now a reality, and they are called Tablets, and that’s with thanks to Apple.
+Comic book heroes are now brought to life more real than ever through Movies and TV.
+Reading isn’t done just on paper anymore, those funny-looking slabs we saw on Star Trek are now a reality, and they are called Tablets, and that’s with thanks to Apple.

 So much is happening in so little time, and more people live in the world today than have ever lived in the history of the earth.

-The pace of change fluctuates, bursts of inventions followed by long periods of upgrades, which are succeeded by further bursts and so forth.
-The internet of today could be replaced or could grow into the intergalaxynet, and Internet of Things could permeate so far into our daily activities, that even something as basic as toilet roll would be online, collecting information from anuses to keep us in check with our health.
+The pace of change fluctuates, bursts of inventions are followed by long periods of upgrades, which are succeeded by further bursts and so forth.
+The internet of today could evolve, and the Internet of Things could permeate so far into our daily activities, that even something as basic as a toilet roll would be online, collecting information from anuses to keep us in check with our health.